 Congratulations to Rebekah Boy, valedictorian of the East Rochester High School Class of 2018, on being awarded the Chamber of Commerce scholarship!

-This $1,500 prize is presented annually to an ERHS senior who demonstrates strong leadership skills, an understanding of the geographic dynamics between ER’s residential and commercial districts, and a positive outlook on the economic advancement of ER as a thriving business community.
+This $1,500 prize (which is funded by our Holiday Trail raffles) is presented annually to an ERHS senior who demonstrates strong leadership skills, an understanding of the geographic dynamics between ER’s residential and commercial districts, and a positive outlook on the economic advancement of ER as a thriving business community.
 Selection is also based on academic performance, extracurricular and community activities, two letters of recommendation, and, this year, an essay on “Re-branding ER’s Image for 2019.”
 (Rebekah’s essay is below.)

 As part of her application, Rebekah also talked with Darryl Gronsky, owner of Estate Buyouts (on West Commercial Street), and Andrea Kelly, owner of Golden Thread Needlearts (Piano Works), about their views on ER as a place for their business and how they envision ER’s future, and had to provide her thoughts and opinions on their comments.
 “Finding out that the needleworking store in ER is the only one in the Rochester area was very surprising, “ she wrote.
 “It was also interesting to hear about the interconnectedness of restaurants and stores, which I’m sure goes both ways.”